PeachyDB-Inc/PeachyDB/README.md

 - Statics
 - Counters
 - Json input/output
-- Any java related things: user-defined-functions, user-defined-aggregates.
+- Any java related things: user-defined-functions, user-defined-aggregates, triggers.
 - Backup/Restore is not yet implemented.
 - Any data encryption features are not available.